 The traditional 14-fret 000 had evolved to have a narrow, short-scale neck and 5/16” non-scalloped bracing.

-Because of all the vintage reissue models and limited editions that have come out in the past 25 years, the lines between 000s and OMs have blurred.
+The lines dividing the 000s and OMs have since blurred, due to all the vintage reissue models and limited editions that have come out in the past 30 years.

-Traditional 000s have the short scale, while 000s below Style 18 have a long-scale neck, since that is now the industry standard.
-But the new 2016 000-17 has returned to the short scale, but with the modern High Performance neck.
+Traditional 000 necks have the short scale, while 000s below Style 18 had a long-scale neck until quite recently, since that is now the industry standard.
+But the new 000-17 returned to the short scale and also acquired the modern High Performance neck.
 Martins shall ever and always continue to evolve.

-To confuse matters more, many OMs and 000s have been converted to the modern High Performance neck.
-It has a 1-3/4″ width at nut, but the overall neck is closer in width to a traditional 1-11/16″ Martin neck.
-It is just cheated out a bit down in the “cowboy chords” area below the 5th fret.
+To confuse matters more, as of 2018 most every OM and 000 has been converted to the modern High Performance neck.
+It has a 1-3/4″ width at nut, but the overall neck is closer in width and string spacing to a traditional 1-11/16″ Martin neck.
+It is just cheated a bit wider down in the “cowboy chords” area below the 5th fret.

-OMs are recognized by their small, roundish pick guard, even though the original OMs from the 1930s switched to the longer Martin pick guard about six months into production.
+OMs are recognized today by their small, roundish pickguard, often called a “tear drop,” even though the original OMs from the 1930s switched to the longer Martin pickguard about six months into production.

 How do they sound?
 To my ear a typical 000, with 5/16” bracing, has a focused, punchy voice that cuts well as a lead guitar but on the whole is a more intimate instrument.

 The OM has different dynamics leading to a different kind of voice.
 With its lightly braced top matched with the string tension of a long-scale neck, the OM has a more open voice with greater fundamental note separation, a wavering resonance and greater projection, sounding clearer farther away than a 000, which can sound just as loud as an OM to the guitarist, but drops off over distance.
-Overall, it has a lot more going on behind and around the top voice (fundamental string notes and high harmonics) while the 000 puts most of the energy and sound into that top voice while the undertone is very much in a supporting role.
+Overall, an OM has a lot more going on behind and around the top voice (fundamental string notes and high harmonics,) while the 000 puts most of the energy and sound into that fundamental top voice while the undertone plays more of a supporting role.

-But compared to other sizes and types, they remain closely related in look, feel and tone.
+But compared to other sizes and types, Martin OM and 000 remain closely related in look, feel and tone.
 They are famous for having a more-perfect balance to the volume of each string, compared to all other 14-fret guitars.

 This quality is also the hallmark of the 12-fret 00 and the 12-fret D sizes, even though the dynamics and volume vary greatly between the three designs.